jhwan0707/devicecare-chatbot/README.md

 ## FAQ Integration

-The FAQ text is stored in `src/faqs.js` and provided to the GPT‑4 model in every request via the system prompt.
+The file `src/faqs.js` contains the DeviceCare FAQ text.
+This string is sent as a system prompt in `src/openai.js` so the assistant (GPT-4) answers questions only using that information.
+If a question doesn't relate to the FAQs, the API response falls back to an "out of scope" message.

 ## Features